careerify vs JobScan, how they differ in 2026

 • You want a finished CV as output, not just diagnostics.

-• You want to track applications over time and get automatic follow-ups.
+• You want to track applications over time.
+Auto-sent follow-ups are Premium, Gmail only, and still in limited beta.

 • You care where your data is stored (EU vs USA).